DougCaswell/Employee-Management/README.md

 This app, The Employee Management App, is being created to fulfill the scope of a coding challenge I have recieved.
 See instructions below.

+I ended up using some testing and PostgreSQL for the bonus sections

 CRUD Coding Challenge